xyanoxus/Fundamentals-of-Deep-Learning-Models/README.md

 ## Environment

 - **Most labs** are intended to be run on [Google Colab](https://colab.research.google.com/).
 The notebooks include pre-run outputs so you can see the expected results before attempting the exercises.
-- **Some labs** that require significant computation time were executed on a local PC rather than Colab.
+- **Some labs** that require significant computation time were executed on a local PC with a RTX 4090 rather than Colab.

 ## Known Issues